 Scenes are the building blocks that comprise your video.
-Their purpose is to deliver a message that supports the program you're creating while bringing your content to life.
+Their purpose is to deliver a message that supports the video you're creating while bringing your content to life.

-Inside the SundaySky Editor, you'll find a rich Scene Templates library from which you can pick scenes that match your messaging needs.
-Once you have selected a scene template to present or explain a topic, you can start configuring the scene placeholders with your unique content.
-Placeholders are populated with text, visual assets, and narration.
-Finally, the theme you select in your brand configuration is what determines the visual packaging and animation of the scene.
+Inside the SundaySky platform, you'll find a rich scene template library from which you can pick scenes that match your messaging needs.
+Once you have chosen a scene template to present or explain a topic, you can start configuring the scene placeholders with your unique content.
+Placeholders are populated with text, media assets, and narration.
+Finally, the theme that you select determines the visual packaging and animation of the scene.

-All the scene templates can be used in any of your programs an unlimited number of times.
+All the scene templates can be used an unlimited number of times in any of your videos.

 |Scene Template Before Configuration||Scene After Configuration|

-To add a scene template to your program, hover over the template and then click ADD SCENE.
+To add a scene template to your video, select the template and then click Add.

-The scenes are added to the program, with default names of Scene 1, Scene 2, Scene 3, etc.
+The scenes are added to the video's scene line-up, with default names of Scene 1, Scene 2, Scene 3, etc.

-Change the default scene names to meaningful names that reflect the intention of each scene (for example: Opening, Benefits, CTA).
-Meaningful names will help you to identify the scenes more quickly but more importantly, these are the names that are used for reporting and dashboard purposes.
+Change the default scene names to meaningful names that reflect the topic of each scene (for example: Opening Scene, Benefits, CTA).

 To rename a scene:

-After your selections, the program and the scene line-up are populated with the scenes.
+After your selections, the video and the scene line-up are populated with the scenes.

-The scene line-up provides you with a global overview of the video's flow.
-While you configure an individual scene, the thumbnails in the line-up always remain visible.
+The scene line-up, beneath the workspace, provides you with a global overview of the video's flow.
+While you work on an individual scene, the thumbnails in the line-up always remain visible.

-The scene line-up is also used for reordering the scenes in your program.
+The scene line-up is also used for reordering the scenes in the video using drag and drop.

-All the layouts of an individual scene include the same number and type of placeholders.
-Layouts are differentiated only by where the placeholders are positioned in the scene and by the colors that are applied in the scene.
+All the layouts of a specific scene include the same number and types of placeholders.
+The layouts are differentiated only by where the placeholders are positioned in the scene and by the colors that are applied in the scene.

 To switch to a different layout, click the three-dot menu on the scene thumbnail and then select Switch Layout.